pseudo6626/KAPA/README.md

-If you are interested in being a test subject for KAPA, download the file in the "new-klipper-files" folder called pid_calibrate.py.
+If you are interested in being a test subject for KAPA, download the file in the "new-klipper-files" folder called KAPA.py.
 DO NOT RENAME IT.
 The file must have this name.
-Next, use your SSH or SCP program of choice (I use winSCP) to navigate on your pi hosting klipper to:  /home/pi/klipper/klippy/extras    Next, identify and delete the two files named pid_calibrate in this folder.
-(One will have the .py extension, the other is a .pyc file that is auto generated on reboot).
-Finally, move the newly modified file you downloaded from me into the folder.
+Next, use your SSH or SCP program of choice (I use winSCP) to navigate on your pi hosting klipper to:  /home/pi/klipper/klippy/extras.
+Upload the KAPA.py file to this directory.
+Finally, add [KAPA] to your printer's config file.

-Alternatively, you can copy/paste replace the contents of the new pid_calibrate.py file here into the file located on your pi.
-However, you still MUST delete the pid_calibrate.pyc file.
-Otherwise klipper wont "see" the new changes.
+Note: Since this is a new module, you can still call and use the default PID tuner using the PID_CALIBRATE command

 please email me with any and all findings/issues at: pseudonymous.cypher@gmail.com